yutakaos/rUIC/README.md

 Arguments identical with those used in rEDM package are currently not explained.
 For arguments used in rEDM package, please see the rEDM tutorial (https://ha0ye.github.io/rEDM/index.html).

 `x_column` : the name or column index of library data
-　　&rarr; A variable that is used for time-delay embedding (`lib_column` argument in rEDM)
+　　&rarr; A variable to be used for time-delay embedding.

 `y_column` : the name or column index of target data
-　　⇒ 予測に使われる変数, rEDM における target_column に対応
+　　&rarr; A variable to be predicted (`target_column` argument in rEDM).

 `z_column` : the name or column index of condition data
-　　⇒ 条件付きに使われる変数, 多変量予測や間接因果の推定に使う
+　　&rarr; A third variable to be used for multivariate prediction, or detection of indirect interactions.

-`nn` : the number of neighbors
+`nn` : the number of neighbors used for prediction &rarr; `num_neighbors` argument in rEDM.
-　　⇒ rEDM における num_neighbors に対応
-　　⇒ "e+1" を使用可, スカラーの場合は nn = rep(nn, length(E+1))
-　　⇒ ベクトルの場合は length(E) == length(nn) でないとエラーを返す
+　　&rarr; `\"e+1\"` may be used.
+If a scalar value is specified, nn = rep(nn, length(E+1)).
+　　&rarr; If vector is specified and if `length(E) != length(nn)`, error will be returned.

 `n_boot` :  the number of bootstrap to be used for computing p-value
-　　⇒ p値を計算するために必要なブートストラップ回数
+　　&rarr; The number of bootstrap to calculate p value.

 `scaling` : the local scaling (neighbor, velocity, no_scale)
-　　⇒ 距離行列の局所スケーリング, ノイズ頑健になるといわれているため実装している
-　　⇒ 検証した結果次第で、default は変更するかもしれない？
+　　&rarr; Method for local scaling of distance matrix.
+Implemented to improve noise-robustness.
+　　&rarr; **This argument is experimental.
+May be changed in near future.**

 `is_naive` : whether rEDM-style estimator is used
-　　⇒ 近傍数によるの補正を行わない RMSE（ナイーブな推定量）を返すかどうか
-　　⇒ TRUE にすると CCM の結果に近いものになる
-　　⇒ 補正が必要なことが確かめられたら、将来的には引数から削除する予定？
+　　&rarr; Whether to return not-corrected RMSE （naive estimator） (estimator that is not corrected using neighbors)
+　　&rarr; If `TRUE`, the result will be similar to Convergent Cross Mapping (CCM)
+　　&rarr; **This argument is experimental.
+May be changed in near future.**